-Nsala soup is one of the most delicious of all Nigerian soups, this year alone I have made and eaten more of it than any other soup in Nigeria.
+Nsala soup (white soup) is one of the most delicious of all Nigerian soups, this year alone I have made and eaten more of it than any other.

 I enjoy lots of the foods in Nigeria but there are quite some of them that kinda tastes better and more delicious to me. 😀